spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 ## **Walker PL (2005)**
 Greater sciatic notch morphology:  Sex, age, and population differences. *American Journal of Physical Anthropology,* 127:385-391.

+* *Purpose:*  Provides empirical probabilities of being male or female for a given sciatic notch score, following Buikstra and Ubelaker (1994).
+* *Sample:*  Americans from the Hamann-Todd Collection, Cleveland Museum of Natural History and Terry Skeletal Collection, Smithsonian Institution (n = 211; 114 males, 97 females); and Europeans from the St. Bride's Collection, St. Bride's Church in London (n = 85; 51 males, 34 females).
-* Provides empirical probabilities of being male or female for a given sciatic notch score, following Buikstra and Ubelaker (1994).
-A score of 1 typically indicates a female, while a score of 3 or greater usually indicates a male.
+* A score of 1 typically indicates a female, while a score of 3 or greater usually indicates a male.
 A score of 2 represents intermediate morphology, although a larger percentage of males than females exhibit this degree of expression.
+* **Probability of being male** for each score: 1 - 0.12; 2 - 0.66; 3 - 0.88; 4 - 0.93; 5 - 0.90.
+* **Probability of being female** for each score: 1 - 0.88; 2 - 0.34; 3- 0.12; 4 - 0.07; 5 - 0.10
-There is also a relationship between age-at-death and sciatic notch score, with younger people tending to have wider greater sciatic notches.
-The reference sample consists of American males and females (n = 114 and 97, respectively) who died between 1915-1955, as well as London males and females (n = 51 and 34, respectively) who died between 1761-1851.
+* There is also a relationship between age-at-death and sciatic notch score, with younger people tending to have wider greater sciatic notches.

 ## **Walker PL (2008)**
 Sexing skulls using discriminant function analysis of visually assessed traits. *American Journal of Physical Anthropology,* 136:39-50.

+* *Purpose:*  Provides empirical probabilities of being male for a given score of observed cranial morphology following the ordinal scales presented in Buikstra and Ubelaker (1994).
+* *Sample:*  Americans from the Hamann-Todd Collection, Cleveland Museum of Natural History and Terry Skeletal Collection, Smithsonian Institution and Europeans from the St. Bride's Collection, St. Bride's Church in London (n = 304; 164 males, 140 females).
+In addition, archaeological specimens (7000 B.P. to European contact) from the Santa Barbara Museum of Natural History and the Department of Anthropology, University of California, Santa Barbara were utilized (n = 156).
-* Provides empirical probabilities of being male for a given score of observed cranial morphology following the ordinal scales presented in Buikstra and Ubelaker (1994).
-The sectioning point is 0, and scores less than 0 are more likely to be male, and scores greater than 0 are more likely to be female.
-The probability distributions are based on 304 skulls of known sex from European American, African American, English (British), and 156 Native American individuals.
+* The sectioning point is 0, and scores less than 0 are more likely to be male, and scores greater than 0 are more likely to be female.
+* The probability of being male for each trait for a given score is provided.
+* Discriminant function equations are also provided, utilizing the scores of two to three characteristics.